-The partial release of the new Fair School Funding Plan formula occurred in January 2022 half way through FY22, and as of the date of this forecast there are still some detailed calculations not released.
-We have projected FY22 and FY23 funding based on the April 2022 foundation settlement and funding factors.
+The full release of the new Fair School Funding Plan formula occurred in March 2022 and was amended in HB583, passed in June 2022.
+Complete calculations of the new formula were not available for nearly all of the last fiscal year.
+We have projected FY23 funding based on the September 2022 foundation settlement and funding factors.

-Our district is currently a guarantee district in FY22 and is expected to be in FY23-FY26 on the new Fair School Funding Plan (FSFP).
+Our district is currently a guarantee district in FY22 and is expected to be in FY23-FY27 on the new Fair School Funding Plan (FSFP).
 The state foundation funding formula has gone through many changes in recent years.
-The most recent funding formula began in FY14 and was dropped in FY19 after six (6) years, followed by no foundation formula for two (2) years in FY20 and FY21, and now HB110 implements the newest and possibly the most complicated funding formula in recent years for FY22 and FY23.
-The current formula introduces many changes to how state foundation is calculated and expenses deducted from state funding which will potentially make the actual five year forecast look different with estimates FY22 through FY26 compared to actual data FY19 through FY21 on Lines 1.035, 1.04, 1.06 and 3.03 of the forecast.
+The most recent funding formula began in FY14.
+It was dropped in FY19 after six (6) years, followed by no foundation formula for two (2) years in FY20 and FY21, and now HB110, as amended by HB583, implements the newest and possibly the most complicated funding formula in recent years for FY22 and FY23.
+The current formula introduces many changes to how state foundation is calculated and expenses deducted from state funding which will potentially make the actual five-year forecast look different with estimates FY23 through FY27 compared to actual data FY20 through FY21 on Lines 1.035, 1.04, 1.06, and 3.03 of the forecast.